wout/dat-docs/dat-metadata-standard/rationale.md

 ### Non-browser-based

 Generative artists often employ tools that operate outside the confines of web browsers.
-Currently, there are at least two token collections on Cardano's blockchain that utilize non-web technologies for rendering.
+Currently, there are at least two token collections on Cardano's blockchain that do not use web technologies for rendering.

 To facilitate this process, renderer tokens include a build script in their files, providing a comprehensive set of instructions to reproduce the token on any computer with docker installed.